arajv11/BrowserGame/README.md

 # Click on "Start" to start the game.
 # Round one will start immediately.
 You have 6 seconds to memorize the number of red shapes, blue shapes, circles, and triangles in the game area.
 To increase the challenge, there won't be a timer displayed.
 # Afterwards, the shapes disappear, and you will input these numbers.
 Click the "Submit" button to finalize your answers.
-# Afterwards, you will find out how many points you earned.
+# Next, you will find out how many points you earned.
 The number of points earned that round is the number of questions correct times the round number.
 # Click the "Next Round" button to immediately start the next round.
 Each round increases the number of shapes
 # The first two rounds give you 6 seconds.
 Rounds 3 and 4 give you 9 seconds.
 Round 5 is 12 seconds.